Traditions link the present to the past, and they provide a dash of fun and spirit to the Hollins experience.

 Faculty and administrators surprise students by singing favorite holiday songs outside the residence halls.

 Following Opening Convocation at the beginning of each academic year, seniors take their first official steps onto Front Quad.
-Tradition maintains that seniors are the only students permitted to walk on the grass on Front Quad.

 Golden Rule Dinner